VSenakosau/Terminal/README.md

 In the context of the find command, the asterisk `*` is a wildcard character that represents any number of characters.
 By using `./` as the starting point, the search is limited to the current directory.
 ## 22. Find the path to files that have "tf" in the name and letters in any case
-The `-name` parameter searches for file names without case
+The `-iname` parameter searches for file names without case
 ```
 vvsen@Vadim MINGW64 /C/Vadim/QA/HW_terminal/hw2/dir_1
 $ find ./ -iname "*tf*"